Bucharest World Trade Center

 The Bucharest World Trade Center is a business centre in Bucharest, Romania.
 Among other things, it houses the headquarters of Michelin Romania, ABN AMRO Bank as well as Pullman Hotel Bucharest.

+The Bucharest World Trade Centre is 52m tall.
+It has approx. 40.000m2 of interior space.
+Whereas 18.000 m2 of that is for the Hotel PullmannBucharest World Trade Centre.